Kuborros/FP2Lib/README.md

 ### Usage:

-This library is auto-installed by the mod manager, and exposes no player-visible components in-game.
+This library is auto-installed by the mod manager, and exposes no player-visible components in-game by default.

 If you wish to use it _without_ the mod manager, you can install it from the Releases tab like any other mod.

-While it's main functionality is handled internally, depending on other installed mods which depend on it, some of the functions can be managed by the config file.
+While it's main functionality is handled internally, depending on other installed mods which depend on it some of the functions can be managed by the config file.

 Example config file contains following options which can be edited by hand:
 ```ini